robingarg86/100-days-of-code/log.md

 ### Day 55: Wednesday, 16 January, 2019

 **Today's Progress:** Wasn't able to work on Tuesday due to bad health.
 Today also not feeling well so didn't do much but listen video on Realm.

+### Day 56: Thursday, 17 January, 2019

+**Today's Progress:** Implemented Realm into project and Replaced CoreData with Realm.
+Replaced CRUD operations with Realm.